ITALIAN CITIZENSHIP BENEFITS

 Italy’s education system is very affordable, and being a citizen of the country means you and your children can study in Italy, paying the EU tuition rates which are far more affordable than universities in the United States.

-When you’re an Italian citizen, you can enroll in any EU university as if you were a national.
+When you’re an Italian citizen, you can enroll in any EU university as any other Italian national would.
 There are more than 1,300 higher-education learning programs with affordable tuition rates or no fees.

 4. Hereditary Benefits

 One of the biggest reasons people choose to become an Italian citizen is the benefits for their children.

-You are able to pass Italian citizenship on to your children in an unbroken line so many see it as the gift that continues to give.
+You are able to pass Italian citizenship on to your children in an unbroken line.
+Many people see it as the gift that continues to give.

 5. Protection Benefits

 Those with dual citizenship feel much more secure when traveling abroad.
 When you travel overseas, you can ask for help and guidance from two consulates since you’ll be the citizen of both countries.
 If you are traveling in a region that does not have Italian government representation, those that hold an EU passport are allowed access to any embassy of European Union member states which can provide assistance for you.
 You also have the ability to travel to areas where Americans are not generally welcomed as you have an Italian passport.

 6. Healthcare Benefits

-USA healthcare is extremely expensive, which is why many people have little to no insurance coverage.
+USA healthcare is extremely expensive, which is why many Americans have little to no insurance coverage.
 However, as a dual citizen, if you choose to reside in Italy, you can apply for your Tessera Sanitaria (Italian National Healthcare Card) to receive healthcare in Italy and the EU (European Union).
 Italy’s healthcare system is one of the best and most affordable in the world.
 Affordable quality healthcare is one of the most significant Italian citizenship benefits that will be available to you.